OCP Data Privacy Policy

 6.1.1.

-Omilia has notified Data Controller by way of formal written notice of the full name and registered office or principal place of business of the-processor
+Omilia has notified Data Controller by way of formal written notice of the full name and registered office or principal place of business of the Sub-Processor

 6.1.2.